spacetelescope/jwst/docs/jwst/associations/association.rst

 In order to be used, rules are loaded into an :ref:`design-registry`.
-The registry is used by the :py:func:`~jwst.associations.generate` to produce the associations.
+The registry is used by the :py:func:`~jwst.associations.generator.generate.generate` to produce the associations.
 The registry is also used by the :py:func:`~jwst.associations.load_asn` function to validate a potential association data against list of rules.